alikashlan10/Fraud-detection/README.md

 This project utilizes difference deep-learning algorithms to detect fraud operations on banking systems ( classification problem )

-the objective was to build models from scratch using keras sequential-models , trying different layers and parameters to improve efficiency and compare it with with a pre-trained model (TabNet)
+the objective was to build models from scratch using keras sequential-models , trying different combination of layers and parameters to improve efficiency , accuracy and reduce overfitting then compare this models with with a pre-trained model by (TabNet)